 What type of shadow do you cast in the lives of others?
 Here are some questions to ask yourself to find out.

 - What kind of shadow do you cast?
 What is the heritage of your life?
 Do you throw a long shadow as if standing in the early morning or late afternoon sun?
 Or is your shadow non-existent, as if the sun is directly overhead?
+What does it consist of, is your shadow positive or negative?

 We recommend you test your path regularly to ensure you are on the right one.
 Hopefully, the shadow you want to cast is one of kindness and generosity.
 The world needs people who are making a positive impact.
 One key to this path is opening the virtues of the spirit.
+If your life does not reflect these higher virtues, it is a sign you need to do some of this kind of work.

 What is Inner Work? — It is Safe?